SpongePowered/SpongeDocs/source/plugin/advanced/debugging.rst

 .. tip::

-    You can use `Setting Up Eclipse <../basics/workspace/eclipse.rst>`_ to create a new Eclipse project.
+    You can use :doc:`../hasics/workspace/eclipse` to create a new Eclipse project.
 Eclipse, unlike IntelliJ, does not require any specific setup in regards to how you manage the plugin.
 Creating a new project is all you need to do.

 Adding Plugin to Sponge classpath
 =================================